 Generally, anyone age 65 or older is entitled to Medicare coverage.
-Anyone under age 65 who is entitled to Social Security Disability Income Benefits is also entitled to Medicare coverage after receiving Social Security Disability Income Benefit payments for two years.
+Anyone under age 65 who is entitled to Social Security Disability Income Benefits is also entitled to Medicare coverage after receiving Social Security Disability Income Benefit payments for the period required by the Medicare laws.